Va1ord/Code-Marathon-5-days/README.md

 You can offer a CS2 player to test aim training.

-When someone views my projects, I'll post a few additional features
+When someone views my projects, I'll post a few additional features I'll post my opinion on the projects later.